TirendazAcademy/Awesome-Data-Science-Resources/README.md

 🟠 [Awesome NLP](https://github.com/keon/awesome-nlp) repo contains a curated list of resources dedicated to Natural Language Processing.

+🟠 [Deep Learning Drizzle](https://deep-learning-drizzle.github.io/) is an organized website where you can find all the free courses from Top Universities with their links.

 # ✨ Data Engineering

 ## 📌 Free Resources to Learn Data Engineering